Android-Emulation-Testing/Code-and-Data-Release/Measurement Data/README.md

 ## Measurement Data

+With our large-scale testing infrastructure and in-situ failure scene capturing method, we conduct a long-term study regarding the real-world performance of mobile app testing on virtualized devices from Jan.
+1 to Mar.
+31 in 2022.

-This directory contains the measurement data of failure events with proper anonymization.
+This directory contains the failure event data that we collected with proper anonymization.

 ## Data Format